 Of course, for a number to get closer to infinity simply means that it keeps getting larger and larger.

-The law of large numbers is both easy to formulate and intuitive.
+The law of large numbers is both intuitive and easy to formulate.
 I also showed you some empirical evidence for its validity.
 But does it really always work?

 Just because it works for random processes like flipping a coin and rolling a die, does it mean it will work for any random process?
 Not to mention that those weren’t even the “real” processes, but computer simulations of them.